Agent Harness Engineering: Why Architecture Matters More Than the Model

 Agent Success & QualityTask completion, outcome qualityCode-based graders (unit tests), model-based graders (LLM judges)

-Process & TrajectoryReasoning logic, tool selectionPath analysis, but: accepting valid outcomes via unexpected routes
+Process & TrajectoryReasoning logic, tool selectionPath analysis, while still accepting valid outcomes reached by unexpected routes

 Trust & SafetyReliability under non-ideal conditionsEdge-case testing, fault injections